nvidia-holoscan/holohub/applications/ehr_query_llm/lmm/README.md

 Adding a new "agent" for ehr_query_llm involves creating a new agent .py and YAML file in the `agents` directory, and in the new .py inheriting the Agent base class `agents/base_agent.py`.

-An agent may also be used to control tools.
-Please see the VisualizationAgent agent as an example for volume rendering and degorification.

 When creating a new agent .py file, you will need to define: